taocpp/PEGTL/doc/Parser-Reference.md

 - After the constructor was called it represents the complete file data;
 - each time `parse()` is called, and data is consumed by that parsing run, the input is advanced.

-Advancing the input consists of advancing the pointer to the beginning of the data, and decrementing the size .cppordingly.
+Advancing the input consists of advancing the pointer to the beginning of the data, and decrementing the size accordingly.

 ```c++
 class file_parser